With over 4.5 billion worldwide in 2021, social media has become an important communication channel with a critical role for brands.

 This makes it the most-used social channel for paid promotions, with 93% of marketers running paid Facebook campaigns.

-If your B2C social media marketing goal is to raise brand awareness, build a community, provide customer service, or promote online selling, Facebook can be a great choice for your campaign.
+If your B2C marketing strategy is to raise brand awareness, build a community, provide customer service, or promote online selling, Facebook can be a great choice for your campaigns.

 Channel #2: Twitter

 Twitter is all about rapid communication and is aptly termed as a “micro-blogging site.”

 65% of marketers leverage Twitter as part of their B2C marketing strategy.
 Known for tweeting short messages, it is an ideal platform for engaging consumers with a series of tweets, retweets, and hashtags.